What is Telemedicine?

 Patients can clarify their health concerns by booking an online doctor appointment.
 Either the first time or as a second opinion, any patient should be able to obtain medical help when required.

-Canadians are looking forward to telemedicine and are already seeing an impact:
+Canadians are looking forward to telehealth services/telemedicine in Canada and are already seeing an impact:

-About 27% of Canadian workers report facing extreme stress on a day to day basis.
+About 27% of Canadian workers report facing extreme stress on a day-to-day basis.
 Apart from the absenteeism mentioned above, working Canadians who cannot recuperate reluctantly drive productivity loss for the Canadian economy.
-Telemedicine improves work-life balance and strengthens productivity, decreasing chances of engagement-related losses.
+Telemedicine improves work-life balance and strengthens productivity, decreasing the chances of engagement-related losses.